JanssenProject/jans/demos/cedarling-js-examples/react-nodejs/backend/README.md

 | `PUT` | `/tasks/:id` | update an existing owned task |
 | `DELETE` | `/tasks/:id` | delete an existing owned task |

-Every request requires `x-user-id: bob`, `alice`, or `charlie`.
+When the development identity capability is explicitly enabled, unsigned requests require `x-user-id: bob`, `alice`, or `charlie`.
 Add `Authorization: Bearer <signed-userinfo-jwt>` for signed authorization.
-Bearer scheme matching is case-insensitive.
+Bearer scheme matching is case-insensitive, and any malformed or invalid `Authorization` header fails closed without falling back to `x-user-id`.
 Missing identities never default to Bob.

 The API validates bodies, rejects unknown fields, returns missing resources before authorization, and distinguishes policy denial from Cedarling operation failure.
 Tasks are process-local and reset on restart.

+The API bounds Cedarling work with an in-memory per-process rate limiter.
+This is defense in depth for the local fixture, not a replacement for a trusted ingress or shared rate-limit store in a real deployment.